-♫ Listening to: Lately by Metronomy ♫
+Lately by Metronomy

 I’m about 3 weeks into house arrest (physical distancing).
 At the 2 week mark, I was craving burritos, but I didn’t have any tortillas.
 All grocery delivery services in the bay area had stopped, and I was trying to put off going to the store until I ran out of something essential.
 (Okay, I guess the essentialness of tortillas is debatable, but I love a good kitchen challenge.)

 Ever since I had mini burritos from vegan alien, I’ve been wanting to make my own.
 And the only thing cuter than baby burritos is colored baby burritos!
 These tortillas are naturally colored with superfood powders, but you can also use vegan food coloring if you don’t care about the nutrition aspect as much.
 I also used organic ingredients to make these, but they’re still vegan if you don’t have organic ingredients.
-You can also use these tortillas to make my enchilada cups if burritos aren’t your thing or if you want to double the recipe.

 This recipe makes 8 tortillas.

-- 2 cups all-purpose flour
+- 2 ½ cups (325g) all-purpose flour

-- 1 teaspoon salt
+- 1 teaspoon (6g) salt

-- ½ teaspoon of each color of superfood powder you want to use (I used beetroot and blue and green spirulina powders)
+- ½ teaspoon (2g) of each color of superfood powder you want to use (I used beetroot and blue and green spirulina powders)

-- ¾ cup water
+- ¾ cup (175g) water

-Whisk ¼ teaspoon salt into each bowl of flour.
+Whisk ¼ teaspoon (1-2g) salt into each bowl of flour.

 Leave bowl 4 white, or you can color it if you have other superfood colors.
 Check out my list of vegan food coloring for other options.

-Add 1 and a half ounces of water to each bowl.
+Add 3 tablespoons (1.5oz/43g) of water to each bowl.

 Uncover one of your bowls, and remove half of the dough from the bowl.

 Roll the dough on a floured surface with your rolling pin until it looks like a tortilla (don’t worry if it’s not round; mine were all kinds of amoeba shaped).
 If the dough is sticking to your rolling surface or to your rolling pin, sprinkle some more flour.

 Repeat with all your dough until you have 8 tortillas.